Shahzad1612Ali/Quizia/README.md

 Quiz has a limited time.
 After completion of time.
 Test will submitted automatically.
 # Technology
-React Native
+React Native,
-Google Sheets as API
+Google Sheets as API,
 SheetDB